xma711/notebook/programming/c++/README.md

 	make destructor in private but create a customized destructor in public.

 - If a class allows a global method to access it's private attributes, use friend function header.
-	If to allow another class to aceess, use friend class name.
+	If to allow another class to access, use friend class name.

 - Without virtual on a method, subclass can still overwrite the method.
 	But once it (as a reference) is passed into a function that uses the base class as the argument type,